Indian Nation Turnpike: Tolls

-There are three mainline toll plazas, one just north of the OK-9/Eufaula exit, one just south of the US-69 exit near McAlester, and one within the Antlers exit.
+There are three mainline toll plazas, one just north of the OK-9/Eufaula exit, one just south of the US 69 exit near McAlester, and one within the Antlers exit.
 The toll plaza at the Eufaula exit has two high-speed Pikepass lanes, with one in each direction.
 These lanes do not have access to OK-9.
-To access the OK-9 exit from the southbound lanes, motorists must exit into the cash lanes and then exit the cash lanes before the mainline tollbooths.
+To access the OK-9 exit from the southbound lanes, motorists must exit into the cash lanes and then exit the cash lanes before the mainline tollbooths (conversely motorists using the northbound turnpike entrance from OK-9 must merge with the cash lanes before merging back with the Pikepass lanes).

-A two-axle vehicle pays $7.75 ($6.20 with Pikepass and other compatible systems) to drive the full length of the turnpike.
+A two-axle vehicle pays $16.74 ($7.31 with Pikepass and other compatible systems) to drive the full length of the turnpike.